cisagov/cset/docs/stand_alone_install.md

-## Using the CSET Stand-alone Installer
+# Using the CSET Stand-alone Installer

-The installer will add everything needed
+The installer will add everything needed to run CSET on a self-contained Windows computer.

+## Install Process
 Double-click on the CSETStandAlone program.

 The User Account Control dialog will appear (Fig.1).
 Select &quot;Yes&quot;.